IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/decision-graphs/index.rst

   Branching Node
     A node that can have more than a single "next" node.
     Example: :any:`ask-node`.

-.. index:: Tags Value

-Throughout the execution, the engine keeps a single value of the top-level type (currently, this type is called ``DataTags``), referred to as *Tags Value*.
+Throughout the execution, the engine keeps a single value of the top-level type, referred to as *Current Value*.
 This value can be altered by :doc:`set nodes<set-node>`.
 At the end of the interview, this value holds the final tagging result.
 Additionally, the engine maintains a call stack of nodes.
 Pushing onto the stack is done by :doc:`call nodes<call-node>`.
 Popping is done by :doc:`end nodes<end-node>`.

 .. toctree::